Why Can’t I Finish Writing a Story?

 4- Having enough material:

 I also recently watched Neil Gaiman’s Masterclass about this and he gave me an interesting insight.
 You might not be able to finish that story because you don’t have enough material to make it into a novel.
-Some times you have a great idea, but it simply is not elaborated enough to become a full novel.
+Sometimes you have a great idea, but it simply isn’t elaborated enough to become a full novel.
 So, what you can do instead is to write a short story about it.
 Or you can spend some time trying to come up with more plots and material.
 But I warn you again, if you are not obsessed with the topic, you might not finish it.

 Instead, why don’t you insert this amazing idea into a topic that you love?